KannonZenetism/zenetism-field-physics/zenetism/MP04-intelligence-and-ecology-ch7-8.md

 To kill with unprovoked intent
 is to fracture the Pattern.

-Zenetism calls for a sacred ecology—
+Zenetism calls for a sacred ecology —
 one that does not merely preserve nature,
 but communes with it.